-Relative to its peer group (Wilshire TUCS Master Trusts - Public) the fund continues to post attractive investment returns over the long term, with returns above median over the trailing ten, five and three-year period.
+Relative to its peer group (Wilshire TUCS Master Trusts - Public) the fund continues to post attractive investment returns over the long term, with returns in the first quartile over the trailing fifteen, five and three-year period.

-The best performing asset classes for fiscal year 2018 were Private Equity, up 17.2% and Real Estate, up 9.9%.
-For fiscal year 2017, Global Equity and Private Equity were the top two performing asset classes.
+The best performing asset classes for fiscal year 2019 were Private Equity, up 14.1% and Private Credit, up 8.8%.
+For fiscal year 2018, Real Estate and Private Equity were the top two performing asset classes.
 The benefits of a well-diversified asset allocation are evidenced by the System's ability to perform very competitively over multi-year periods where different asset classes drive overall returns.
-For the past three-year and ten-year periods, Private Equity and Domestic Equity were the System's best performing asset classes, providing returns of 13.3% and 10.1%, respectively.
+For the past three-year period, Private Equity has been the best performing asset class with a return of 15.8%.
+For the past ten year period, Domestic Equity was the System's best performing asset class, with a return of 14.3%.

 The System continuously monitors the actual allocation with the goal of moving it toward the target.
-The Target Allocation and Actual Asset Allocation charts below reflect the System's target and actual asset allocation mix as of June 30, 2018.
+The Target Allocation and Actual Asset Allocation charts below reflect the System's target and actual asset allocation mix as of June 30, 2019.